cloudmesh-community/book/chapters/linux/ssh2.md

 First we must generate a ssh key with the tool [ssh-keygen](http://linux.die.net/man/1/ssh-keygen).
-This program is commonly available on most UNIX syste ms (this includes Cygwin if you installed the ssh module or use our pre-generated cygwin executable).
+This program is commonly available on most UNIX systems (this includes Cygwin if you installed the ssh module or use our pre-generated cygwin executable).
 It will ask you for the location and name of the new key.
 It will also ask you for a passphrase, which you **MUST** provide.
 Please use a strong